Sandman (DC Comics): Garrett Sanford

-This version of the Sandman only appeared for a handful of issues and was generally unused for years thereafter.
-In a retcon by Roy Thomas, appearing in Wonder Woman #300 (February 1983), the Sandman is revealed to be Dr. Garrett Sanford, a UCLA psychology professor who became trapped in the Dream Dimension while saving the life of a great man (there are hints that it is a U.S. President), who was in a coma while being terrorized by a powerful nightmare monster.
-This issue, and the following appearance, note for the first time that his appearances outside the Dream Dimension were strictly limited to one hour, because physically entering the Dream Dimension was a one-way process, so others could send him equipment, but he could not be brought out.
-Despite this, Sanford tries to romance Diana in spite of her acceptance of Steve Trevor's proposal of marriage.
+This version of the Sandman only appeared for a handful of issues and was largely ignored for years thereafter.
+In a retcon by Roy Thomas, appearing in Wonder Woman #300 (February 1983), the 1970's Kirby-Simon Sandman is revealed to be Dr. Garrett Sanford, a UCLA psychology professor who became trapped in the Dream Dimension while saving the life of a great man who was in a coma while being terrorized by a powerful nightmare monster.
+It is implied this powerful man was a US President.
+This issue introduce the limitation the Sandman can depart the Dream Dimension for only one hour at a time.
+Nontheless, Sanford tries to romance Diana in spite of her acceptance of Steve Trevor's proposal of marriage.
 The issue also introduced Hippolyta Trevor (daughter of the Earth-Two counterparts of Diana and Steve Trevor), who would later be married to Sanford's successor, Hector Hall, and a major character in the Vertigo series as mother of Daniel Hall.

-The Sandman also becomes an honorary member of the Justice League in Justice League of America Annual #1 (1983) (written by Paul Levitz and Len Wein), in which they fought Doctor Destiny, who had trapped Sanford in a tube like those used for Brute and Glob, and eventually the Justice League as well.
+This version of the Sandman also became an honorary member of the Justice League in Justice League of America Annual #1 (1983) (written by Paul Levitz and Len Wein), in which they fought Doctor Destiny, who had trapped Sanford in a tube like those used for Brute and Glob, and eventually the Justice League as well.
 Sanford declined a full membership because he cannot leave the Dream Dimension for more than an hour at a time.

-The latter two appearances, and the subsequent uses of the costume, featured a red hourglass on the front of the suit that did not appear in the Kirby (or Chua) art.
+The latter two appearances, and the subsequent uses of the costume, featured a red hourglass on the front of the suit, a detail which did not appear in the art by Kirby or Chua.

-Letters pages in the original series often complained of the series being too juvenile, (Note: Issue #2, issue #5—Orlando responded that The Sandman and Swamp Thing were intended for very different audiences.
-Sanford, Jed, Brute, and Glob eventually appeared in a one-panel cameo in Swamp Thing (vol. 2) #62.) while Wonder Woman #300 makes references to sexual dreams and has Sanford admit to observing Diana's dreams inappropriately.
+Letters pages in the original Kirby-Simon series often complained of the series being too juvenile.
+(Note: Issue #2, issue #5—Orlando responded that The Sandman and Swamp Thing were intended for very different audiences.
+Sanford, Jed, Brute, and Glob eventually appeared in a one-panel cameo in Swamp Thing (vol. 2) #62.)
+This childlike tone had changed in later depictions, as Wonder Woman #300 makes references to sexual dreams and has Sanford admit to observing Diana's dreams inappropriately.

 Sandman, Jed, Brute, and Glob, observed by Metron, appeared in one panel of Swamp Thing #62, Rick Veitch's first writing on the series.

-In Infinity, Inc. #50 (May 1988), it is revealed that Sanford had since gone insane due to the loneliness of the Dream Dimension and committed suicide.
+In Infinity, Inc. #50 (May 1988), it is revealed Sanford had since gone insane due to the loneliness of the Dream Dimension and ended his life.